Banyan Treehouse School

 services and jobs

 The project will create many good jobs in several companies.
 There will be housing, sports- and music facilities, community dining and a kindergarden for the on-site staff.
 Health care will be provided through a doctors practice.
 A general store will be located at the entry gate, with free potable water, open to the neighborhood.
 A healthy fast food joint according to the wishes of the students, staff and guests is envisioned.
 We plan to add one module each year until a campus with 200 treehouses for 1000 students is established.
 During that time Banyan Treehouse School will evolve into a Green Economic Zone.
+50 innovative businesses and community services are planned so far.

 Green Economic Zone